 The people who are travelling through South Africa, or Africa in general, are usually more mature than travellers in other parts of the world.
 Most travellers are about 25 years of age older.
-The travellers you’ll meet are typically from South Africa (the English & the Dutch descendants), Europe and North America.
+The travellers you’ll meet while backpacking are typically from South Africa (the English & the Dutch descendants), Europe and North America.
 You’ll also find many people doing volunteer work.

 Visa Regulations For South Africa: